 "Protectors of creation, protectors of God’s plan inscribed in nature, protectors of one another and of the environment.” – Pope Francis

-Students may enroll simultaneously in the school's accredited Master of Architecture (M.Arch.) program and the Master of Science in Sustainable Design.
+Students may enroll simultaneously in the school's accredited Master of Architecture (M.Arch.) program and the Master of Science in Net Zero Design.
 This joint degree program allows students to obtain the two degrees at an accelerated rate.
-The M.S.S.D./M.Arch joint degree program requires a total of 79 semester hours of graduate credit, opposed to 91 hours to complete both degrees independently.
+The M.S.N.Z.D./M.Arch joint degree program requires a total of 79 semester hours of graduate credit, opposed to 91 hours to complete both degrees independently.